sanducanxue/coins-docs.github.io/docs/rest-api.md

-### Timing security
+### Timing Security

-* A `SIGNED` endpoint also requires a parameter, `timestamp`, to be sent which should be the millisecond timestamp of when the request was created and sent.
+* A `SIGNED` endpoint requires an additional parameter, `timestamp`, to be included in the request.
+The `timestamp` should be the millisecond timestamp indicating when the request was created and sent.
-* An additional parameter, `recvWindow`, may be sent to specify the number of milliseconds after `timestamp` the request is valid for.
-If `recvWindow` is not sent, **it defaults to 5000**.
+* An optional parameter, `recvWindow`, can be included to specify the validity duration of the request in milliseconds after the timestamp.
+If `recvWindow` is not provided, **it will default to 5000 milliseconds**.
 * The logic is as follows:

   ```javascript